 Australian Market Extends Early Gains In Mid-market

-(RTTNews) - The Australian stock market is extending its early gains in mid-market trading on Monday, reversing the losses in the previous session, following the mixed cues from Wall Street on Friday.
-The benchmark S&P/ASX 200 index is moving above the 8,800.00 level, with gains in mining and technology stocks and a mixed performance in most other sectors.
+(RTTNews) - The Australian stock market is extending its early gains in mid-market moves on Wednesday, reversing the losses in the previous session, with the benchmark S&P/ASX 200 staying well above the 8,800 level, following the mixed cues from Wall Street overnight, with gains in mining and energy stocks partially offset by weakness in technology stocks.

 Abnehmspritzen – Ist der Hype vorbei? – mit Tim Schäfer